junxit/us-congress-code/title-16/chapter-12c/sec-833f.md

 ## Notes

+### Statutory Notes and Related Subsidiaries

 ### Change of Name

 Department of War designated Department of the Army and title of Secretary of War changed to Secretary of the Army by section 205(a) of act July 26, 1947, ch.
 343, title II, 61 Stat.
 501. Section 205(a) of act July 26, 1947, was repealed by section 53 of act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 641. Section 1 of act Aug.
 10, 1956, enacted “Title 10, Armed Forces” which in sections 3010 to 3013 continued military Department of the Army under administrative supervision of Secretary of the Army.

 ### Transfer of Functions

 Power marketing functions of Bureau of Reclamation, including construction, operation, and maintenance of transmission lines and attendant facilities, transferred to Secretary of Energy by section 7152(a)(1)(E), (3) of Title 42, The Public Health and Welfare, and are to be exercised by Secretary through a separate Administration within Department of Energy.

+### Executive Documents

+### Transfer of Functions

 For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
 Plan No. 3 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3174, 64 Stat.
 1262, set out in the Appendix to Title 5, Government Organization and Employees.